close2/alibvr/README.md

 #define NEW_TASK TASK(toggleLed1)
 #include REGISTER_TASK

-// Think of toggleLedButton as the second part of an irq action.
+// Instead of fetching the current input from a pin,
+// an irq-task could set a flag.
+The current code
-// The irq handler would only set the button_pressed flag. void toggleLedButton(uint32_t) {
+// would toggle continuously while the button is pressed. void toggleLedButton(uint32_t) {
-  if (button_pressed) {
+  if (Button::PIN) {
     LedButton::toggle();
-    button_pressed = 0;
   }
 }
 #define NEW_TASK TASK(toggleLedButton)